What is the covenant for a kingdom that Jesus made with his

 ** Although appearing to be different to someone not familiar with the

-Greek language, the words
+Greek language,

 διατίθεμαι